Dog nearly dies from severe burns caused by human hair dye

 PINELLAS COUNTY, Fla. — Pinellas County Animal Services is sharing a disturbing story to warn pet owners of the dangers of using human hair dye on pets.

-Violet, a 5-pound white Maltese mix, is currently recovering after receiving extensive burns from hair dye.
+Violet, a 5-pound white Maltese mix, is currently recovering after receiving extensive chemical burns from purple hair dye.
 Most of the photos of her injuries are so graphic, we cannot show you.

 According to animal services, Violet was dyed with a purple hair dye that was intended for humans.
-As a result, Violet’s eyes were swollen shut, she was limp and listless and she had obvious burns to her skin.
+As a result, Violet’s eyes were swollen shut, she was limp and listless and she had burns to her skin.
+The burns were so severe that she lost several layers of skin and veterinarians didn't think she would survive.

 Animal services gave her fluids, pain meds and gently washed as much of the chemical dye off as they could before bandaging her up.